dyne/dyne.github.io/src/pages/software/tomb.md

 [TrueCrypt](http://en.wikipedia.org/wiki/TrueCrypt) makes use of statically linked libraries so that its code is hard to audit, plus is [not considered free](http://lists.freedesktop.org/archives/distributions/2008-October/000276.html) by operating system distributors because of liability reasons, see [Debian](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=364034), [Ubuntu](https://bugs.edge.launchpad.net/ubuntu/+bug/109701), [Suse](http://lists.opensuse.org/opensuse-buildservice/2008-10/msg00055.html), [Gentoo](http://bugs.gentoo.org/show_bug.cgi?id=241650) and [Fedora](https://fedoraproject.org/wiki/ForbiddenItems#TrueCrypt).

-[Cryptkeeper](http://tom.noflag.org.uk/cryptkeeper.html) is the best alternative to Tomb out there and its main advantage consists in not needing root access on the machine it’s being used.
-But Cryptkeeper still has drawbacks: it uses [EncFS](http://www.arg0.net/encfs) which implements weaker encryption than dm-crypt and it doesn’t promotes the separated storage of keys.
+[EncFS](http://www.arg0.net/encfs) is the best alternative to Tomb out there and its main advantage consists in not needing root access on the machine it’s being used.
+But still has drawbacks: it implements weaker encryption than dm-crypt and it doesn’t promotes the separated storage of keys.

-At last, the [Encrypted home](https://we.riseup.net/debian/automatically-mount-encrypted-home) mechanisms on operating systems as Debian and Ubuntu adopt encryption algorithms as strong as Tomb does, but they need to be configured when the machine is installed, they cannot be easily transported and again they don’t promote separated storage of keys.
+At last, encrypted home mechanisms on operating systems as Debian and Ubuntu adopt encryption algorithms as strong as Tomb does, but they need to be configured when the machine is installed, they cannot be easily transported and again they don’t promote separated storage of keys.

 ##### Where do we learn from